Singular integral operators of convolution type: Hilbert transform on the real line

 so it suffices to prove that Hεf tends to if for a dense set of functions in H2(R), for example the Fourier transforms of smooth functions g with compact support in (0,∞).
 But the Fourier transform f extends to an entire function F on C, which is bounded on Im(z) ≥ 0.
 The same is true of the derivatives of g.
 Up to a scalar these correspond to multiplying F(z) by powers of z.
-Thus F satisfies a Payley-Wiener estimate for Im(z) ≥ 0:
+Thus F satisfies a Paley-Wiener estimate for Im(z) ≥ 0: